COMPARISON: Rolex Sky-Dweller VS Rolex Day-Date

 - The Day-Date collection has many models that are dripping with sparkling diamonds if you're looking for that over-the-top bling look.
 The Sky-Dweller doesn't

-The Day-Date is not as complicated a timepiece as the Sky-Dweller.
+The Day-Date is not as complicated of a mechanical timepiece as the Sky-Dweller.
 It has many styles and is very popular.
-However, it doesn't offer a GMT function which allows you to display the time in two different time zones.
-It is a dressy watch and has some higher end models that feature Rolex's Ice Blue dial which is only available on Platinum Rolexes.
+However, it doesn't offer a GMT function that allows you to display the time in two different time zones.
+It is a dressy watch, not a sports watch and it has some higher-end models that feature Rolex's Ice Blue dial which as history has it is only available on Platinum Rolexes with platinum cases and bracelets.

 - Price Tag